awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

-# Security groups for Pods<a name="security-groups-for-pods"></a>
+# Security groups for pods<a name="security-groups-for-pods"></a>

-Security groups for Pods integrate Amazon EC2 security groups with Kubernetes Pods\.
-You can use Amazon EC2 security groups to define rules that allow inbound and outbound network traffic to and from Pods that you deploy to nodes running on many Amazon EC2 instance types and Fargate\.
-For a detailed explanation of this capability, see the [Introducing security groups for Pods](http://aws.amazon.com/blogs/containers/introducing-security-groups-for-pods/) blog post\.
+Security groups for pods integrate Amazon EC2 security groups with Kubernetes pods\.
+You can use Amazon EC2 security groups to define rules that allow inbound and outbound network traffic to and from pods that you deploy to nodes running on many Amazon EC2 instance types and Fargate\.
+For a detailed explanation of this capability, see the [Introducing security groups for pods](http://aws.amazon.com/blogs/containers/introducing-security-groups-for-pods/) blog post\.

 ## Considerations<a name="security-groups-pods-considerations"></a>

-Before deploying security groups for Pods, consider the following limits and conditions:
+Before deploying security groups for pods, consider the following limits and conditions:
-+ Traffic flow to and from Pods with associated security groups are not subjected to [Calico network policy](calico.md) enforcement and are limited to Amazon EC2 security group enforcement only\.
++ Traffic flow to and from pods with associated security groups are not subjected to [Calico network policy](calico.md) enforcement and are limited to Amazon EC2 security group enforcement only\.
 Community effort is underway to remove this limitation\.
-+ Pods running on Amazon EC2 nodes can be in any [Amazon EKS supported Kubernetes version](kubernetes-versions.md), but Pods running on [Fargate](fargate.md) must be in a 1\.18 or later cluster\.
++ Pods running on Amazon EC2 nodes can be in any [Amazon EKS supported Kubernetes version](kubernetes-versions.md), but pods running on [Fargate](fargate.md) must be in a 1\.18 or later cluster\.
-+ Security groups for Pods can't be used with Windows nodes\.
++ Security groups for pods can't be used with Windows nodes\.
-+ Security groups for Pods can't be used with clusters configured for the IPv6 family that contain Amazon EC2 nodes\.
-You can however, use security groups for Pods with clusters configured for the IPv6 family that contain only Fargate nodes\.
-For more information, see [Assigning IPv6 addresses to Pods and Services](cni-ipv6.md)\.
++ Security groups for pods can't be used with clusters configured for the IPv6 family that contain Amazon EC2 nodes\.
+You can however, use security groups for pods with clusters configured for the IPv6 family that contain only Fargate nodes\.
+For more information, see [Assigning IPv6 addresses to pods and services](cni-ipv6.md)\.
-+ Security groups for Pods are supported by most [Nitro\-based](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) Amazon EC2 instance families, including the `m5`, `c5`, `r5`, `p3`, `m6g`, `c6g`, and `r6g` instance families\.
++ Security groups for pods are supported by most [Nitro\-based](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) Amazon EC2 instance families, including the `m5`, `c5`, `r5`, `p3`, `m6g`, `c6g`, and `r6g` instance families\.
 The `t3` instance family is not supported\.
 For a complete list of supported instances, see [Amazon EC2 supported instances and branch network interfaces](#supported-instance-types)\.
 Your nodes must be one of the supported instance types\.
-+ Source NAT is disabled for outbound traffic from Pods with assigned security groups so that outbound security group rules are applied\.
-To access the internet, Pods with assigned security groups must be launched on nodes that are deployed in a private subnet configured with a NAT gateway or instance\.
++ Source NAT is disabled for outbound traffic from pods with assigned security groups so that outbound security group rules are applied\.
+To access the internet, pods with assigned security groups must be launched on nodes that are deployed in a private subnet configured with a NAT gateway or instance\.
 Pods with assigned security groups deployed to public subnets are not able to access the internet\.
-+ Kubernetes services of type `NodePort` and `LoadBalancer` using instance targets with an `externalTrafficPolicy` set to `Local` are not supported with Pods that you assign security groups to\.
++ Kubernetes services of type `NodePort` and `LoadBalancer` using instance targets with an `externalTrafficPolicy` set to `Local` are not supported with pods that you assign security groups to\.
 For more information about using a load balancer with instance targets, see [Network load balancing on Amazon EKS](network-load-balancing.md)\.
-+ If you're also using Pod security policies to restrict access to Pod mutation, then the `eks-vpc-resource-controller` and `vpc-resource-controller` Kubernetes service accounts must be specified in the Kubernetes `ClusterRoleBinding` for the the `Role` that your `psp` is assigned to\.
++ If you're also using pod security policies to restrict access to pod mutation, then the `eks-vpc-resource-controller` and `vpc-resource-controller` Kubernetes service accounts must be specified in the Kubernetes `ClusterRoleBinding` for the the `Role` that your `psp` is assigned to\.
 If you're using the [default Amazon EKS `psp`, `Role`, and `ClusterRoleBinding`](pod-security-policy.md#default-psp), this is the `eks:podsecuritypolicy:authenticated` `ClusterRoleBinding`\.
 For example, you would add the service accounts to the `subjects:` section, as shown in the following example:

   ```
   ...